bbauska/JS-Eloquent/README.md

 addToReport(accountBalance, report);

-// It\'s a little valley, foaming like light in a glass.
+// It&apos;s a little valley, foaming like light in a glass.

 A // comment goes only to the end of the line.
-A section of text between /\* and \*/ will be ignored, regardless of whether it contains line breaks.
+A section of text between /&ast; and &ast;/ will be ignored, regardless of whether it contains line breaks.
 This is often useful for adding blocks of information about a file or a chunk of program.

-/\*
+/&ast;

 I first found this number scrawled on the back of one of my notebooks a few years ago.
-Since then, it has often dropped by, showing up in phone numbers and the serial numbers of products that I\'ve bought.
-It obviously likes me, so I\'ve decided to keep it.
+Since then, it has often dropped by, showing up in phone numbers and the serial numbers of products that I&apos;ve bought.
+It obviously likes me, so I&apos;ve decided to keep it.

-\*/
+&ast;/

 var myNumber = 11213;